Truly, something for everyone!

 Mayors' Christmas Motorcade

 The City of Avondale Estates works with the Georgia Municipal Association (GMA) every year to collect items most needed by patients at the Georgia Regional Hospital at Atlanta (GRHA)

 .
 Without the Mayors' Christmas Motorcade, staff members at GRHA and similar Georgia hospitals say many of their clients would not receive a gift for the holidays.
-Please review GMA's list of most-needed items
+Visit the GMA

 website for their list of suggested gifts—please send gifts new and unwrapped.
 Donations of wrapping paper, ribbons and bows are also needed.
 Cash donations are welcome.
 Please make checks payable to the GRHA Patient Benefit Fund.
-The 2014 collection has concluded, and the Motorcade was held December 3 at GRHA, 3073 Panthersville Road, Decatur.
-Thank you for sharing the holiday joy!
+The local Motorcade is held at GRHA, 3073 Panthersville Road, Decatur.

 Small Business Saturday and the Month of Merry

-Kicked Off Saturday, November 29, and lasts through December
+Kicks Off the Saturday after Thanksgiving and lasts through December

 Celebrate the season and support the increasingly varied and exciting Avondale Estates businesses by shopping locally during the Month of Merry.
 The City of Avondale Estates is home to award-winning shops and restaurants teeming with gift-worthy goods including fashions, furnishings, art, music, artisan-cured meats, freshly baked treats, carefully selected wines and more.
 Many businesses are within walking distance of each other, so grab a bite to eat or a cup of coffee, and come explore!
-The Month of Merry kicked off November 29 with Small Business Saturday
+The Month of Merry kicks off after Thanksgiving with Small Business Saturday

 if you're a local business owner interested in participating.